guildai/guild.ai/pages/docs/operations.md

 In most cases resources are automatically resolved, but in some cases an operation may require that the user specify a resource.
-Resources can be specified the same way flag values are specified --- using `NAME=VALUE`.
+Resources can be specified the same way flag values are specified---using `NAME=VALUE`.
 In the case of a resource, `VALUE` is the name of the required resource.